 Though this is a good start, it doesn’t address the growing deficit of international kids’ content.
 We are therefore calling for DCMS to ensure that some of this fund is reserved for producing content that informs kids about the wider world.

 Children’s TV is failing to teach our kids about the world.
 This must change if we want to raise a generation open to #diversity + tolerant of other cultures.

-In the Spring, IBT will be publishing a new research report that looks at how children see the world, where they get their information from and how new media content can be more effectively targeted at children to engage them with what is happening in the wider world.
+IBT’s new research report, The Challenge of Children’s TV, looks at how children see the world, where they get their information from and how new media content can be more effectively targeted at children to engage them with what is happening in the wider world.

-*Facts and figures based on research carried out for our upcoming ‘The Challenge of Children’s TV‘ report.
-These findings will be published in April.
+*Facts and figures based on research carried out for our ‘The Challenge of Children’s TV‘ report.